-Performance Measure Outturn 2008- 09 Target 2008- 09 Proposed target 2009- 10 Comment and Benchmarking 21.
+Performance Measure Outturn 2008- 09 Target 2008- 09 Proposed target 2009- 10 Comment and Benchmarking population Scotland Please also refer to detailed performance in the spreadsheet attached 21.
 CC 6 (a) Learning centre and learning access points - number of users as a percentage of the resident population 18.2% 17.0% 17.0% This is no longer an SPI requirement but we will continue to report.
 We now include WiFi statistics which help balance the decrease in hard wired PC access where as above for CC5(a) at least 10% decrease expected.
-In 2007/2008, we were ranked 6 th in Scotland 22. % of success in dealing with written queries & complaints within 15 working days 73% 95% 95% It is likely that throughout the year we will receive a small number of enquiries which, due to their complexity or through other factors, may take more than 15 working days to resolve.
+In 2007/2008, we were ranked 6 th in Scotland Please also refer to detailed performance in the spreadsheet attached 22. % of success in dealing with written queries & complaints within 15 working days 88% 95% 95% It is likely that throughout the year we will receive a small number of enquiries which, due to their complexity or through other factors, may take more than 15 working days to resolve.
 A target of 95% is considered challenging, but deliverable.
 The January 2009 position was 93%.
-We are yet to undertake benchmarking for this measure.
-Corporately we have researched the standard in setting a 15 working day limit and this is similar to our peers. nisational Learning & Impro 23. % eligible staff appraised in past year - 100% 100% The Education, Culture and Sports Service is committed to Appraisal and Performance Review and Development and recognises the importance of these key elements of individual performance management.
-Arrangements will be put in place to measure this indicator on a monthly basis in future from PSE.
+Corporately we have researched the standard in setting a 15 working day limit and this is similar to our peers nisational Learning & Impro vement 23. % eligible staff appraised in past year - 100% 100% The Education, Culture and Sports Service is committed to Appraisal and Performance Review and Development and recognises the importance of these

+Performance Measure Outturn 2008- 09 Target 2008- 09 Proposed target 2009- 10 Comment and Benchmarking key elements of individual performance management.
+Arrangements will be put in place to measure this indicator on a monthly basis from PSE in 2010.